 Starting to plan for a new kitchen really begins with the first big question – How much is this going to cost?
-Before getting into the fun stuff like picking out your new cabinets, you have to begin with the painful part, which is creating your budget.
+Before getting into the fun stuff like picking out your new cabinets & counters, you have to begin with the painful part, which is creating your budget.
 We unfortunately see clients from time to time who arrive at our showroom with great big plans and ideas, but who leave a little crestfallen once they’ve discovered that what they want and what they can afford are very far apart.
 So while it may not be the most fun part, sitting down and putting together a realistic and workable budget for your reno is absolutely essential.
-Fortunately, we can help you get started with that.
+Here are some tips to help you get started with that.

 - Determine your Global Budget

 Figuring out your Global Budget is step 1.
 This figure is basically the all-in, total amount you are going to spend on your reno, right down to the last nuts & bolts.
-You can look at this as a single cheque that you are going to write – what would that amount be?
+You can look at this as if it were a single cheque that you are going to write – what would that amount be?
 What are you comfortable with?
 There are many factors that go into determining this number, but ultimately you need to get comfortable with this figure, as it significantly affects all your other financial decisions.
+Here is a handy calculator to help you get an idea of what is a realistic budget for your project: Renovation Cost Calculator

 - Take away taxes